In this fresh examination of seventeenth-, eighteenth-, and nineteenth-century American captivity...

 'Paul Zimmer, long one of America's finest poets, turns out to be a comparable master of prose.
 I...

-Carol Donley and Martin Kohn believe that 'physicians stand at a unique vantage point as observer...
+Carol Donley and Martin Kohn believe that ''physicians stand at a unique vantage point as observe...

 A pictorial view of the Separatist community of Zoar The community of Zoar has been a tourist att...